Today, I’ll show you how to make your first steps with RetroPie on Raspberry Pi

 And finally, what is a good retro gaming console without retro controllers?

-My favorite for now is this one on Amazon, but you can find other alternatives in my resources pages.
+My favorite, for now, is this one on Amazon, but you can find other alternatives on my resources pages.
 Playing games like the ones from N64 with a basic controller is not possible, you need at least two sticks to control it.
-That’s why I prefer this controller, or at least a N64 controller clone.
+That’s why I prefer this controller, or at least an N64 controller clone.

 Also, if you are using a Bluetooth controller, you can read this tutorial on how to set it up with RetroPie.